MartinLXXX6/PCleaner/README.md

 # Overview

 # How to Run
+- Navigate to the Release section and download the latest "PCleaner.zip" file
 - Extract the "PCleaner.zip" file
 - Open the folder
 - Run PCleaner.exe (Requires Admin Privileges)